dotan3/blog/content/post/2019-05-23-ECSC-ceci-n-est-pas-une-pipe.md

 * It's probably a PHP challenge because of the url: `login.php`
 * The HTML source does not reveal anything interesting
 * According to the HTTP response headers, the web server is `Apache 2.4.25 (Debian)`
-  - From tihs [we can infer](https://packages.debian.org/search?keywords=apache2) that Debian version is Stretch and Apache is at the latest stable version
+  - From this [we can infer](https://packages.debian.org/search?keywords=apache2) that Debian version is Stretch and Apache is at the latest stable version
 * I tried simplistic <abbr title="SQL injection">SQLi</abbr>, nothing

 ![ECSC 2019 - Ceci n'est pas une pipe - HTTP response headers](/img/ecsc-2019-ceci-nest-pas-une-pipe-http-response-headers.png)